-This year, CCEL will be offering three alternative break trips to Costa Rica, New Orleans and Nicaragua.
+CCEL offers alternative breaks to New Orleans and Nicaragua.
 CCEL is also happy to promote additional break programs coordinated by student service organizations and Case affliliated departments.

 CCEL also coordinates a community-based capstone course that involves a week of service activities with the National Park Service on Cumberland Island National Seashore off the coast of Georgia.
 Visit the capstone page to learn more about that program.

 The CWRU Krewe Alternative Break team returns to New Orleans and the Gulf Region for its 10th relief journey in a post-Katrina, Rita and – now – Isaac world.
 The group has worked with other volunteers from across the nation to address the issues of education, hunger and homelessness, environmental restoration and access to healthcare.
 Partners include the Lower Ninth Ward Village, New Orleans City Park, HandsOn New Orleans, GROW DAT!
 Youth Farm, the Roots of Music after-school program and more.
 The journey is open to students, faculty, alumni and community.
 The application is available online and should be returned to the CCEL office by Monday, December 2, 2013.
 For more information about the 2014 trip, contact Janice Eatman Williams.

 CCEL, with the generous support of the Inamori Center, is pleased to offer an international Alternative Break destination to Nicaragua.
 Students will travel to a rural, coastal community near the town of Chinandega and work with a nonprofit organization called Waves of Hope.
 Service projects will include facilitating activities with the local school, helping to improve community infrastructure through basic construction projects, and working on afterschool projects with a local youth group.

 The trip will provide students with a unique immersion experience that will allow them to better understand Nicaraguan culture and history.
-The cost of the trip will be approximately $1,550 which includes most meals, lodging, in-country transportation, and international airfare.
+The cost of the trip will be approximately $1,450 which includes most meals, lodging, in-country transportation, and international airfare.
 For general information about the Nicaragua trip, check out our FAQ page or visit the Education Abroad website for an online application.
-The first round application deadline is Monday, December 3.
+The first round application deadline is Monday, December 2, 2013.
 You can also contact Angela Lowery with any questions you may have.
 One scholarship of $500 is available for a student with demonstrated financial need.
-For highlights from past trips, visit the following page:
+For highlights from past trips, visit the following page.